luona-zhang/IBM-Applied-Data-Science-Capstone/README.md

 ### Part 6 - Interactive Maps and Dashboards
 We built an interactive map using Folium to visualize the launch sites as well as a Plotly Dashboard.
+The Plotly Dashboard has been deployed to Render.com using the free hosting plan and is available at the following URL: https://ibm-applied-data-science-capstone-0esu.onrender.com.

 ### Part 7 - Predictive Analysis using Classification Models
 In this phase, we standardized the data and split it into training and test sets.
 We created machine learning models using: